ephemeralcreation/ephemeralcreation/README.md

 > «I've been a captain before, obviously, but this is different.
 This is... everybody in the world expects me to be something.
 And I don't wanna fail them.»

 ![image](https://github.com/user-attachments/assets/f358b279-aa63-4fc0-a468-b220bd5516b2)

+> «Look, here's the thing, uh, I'm not Tony Stark, I'm not Dr. Banner, okay?
+I don't have the flashiest gadgets, I don't have super strength.
+But what I do have is guts.
+Something Captain America always had, always needs to have, and I'm gonna need every ounce of it.
+Because I got big shoes to fill.»